Church of Greece: Clergy and monastics

-As in other Orthodox Christian churches, male graduates of seminaries run by the church (and financed by the Greek State), may be ordained as deacons and eventually priests.
+As in other Orthodox Christian churches, male graduates of seminaries run by the church (and financed by the Greek State) may be ordained as deacons and eventually priests.
 They are allowed to marry before their ordination as deacons, but not afterwards.
 The vast majority of parish clergy in Greece are married.
 Alternatively, they may enter monasteries and/or take monastic vows.
-Monastics who are ordained as priests, and possess a university degree in theology, are eligible as candidates for the episcopate (archimandrites).
+Monastics who are ordained as priests and possess a university degree in theology are eligible as candidates for the episcopate (archimandrites).
 Women may also take monastic vows and become nuns, but they are not ordained.

 Monasteries are either affiliated to their local diocese, or directly to one of the Orthodox Patriarchates; in the latter case they are called "Stauropegiac" monasteries (Stayropēgiaká, "springs of the Cross").

 Old Calendarists

 A split (schism) occurred within the church in 1924 when the Holy Synod decided to replace the Old Calendar (Julian) with a hybrid calendar—the so-called "Revised Julian Calendar"—which maintained a modified Julian dating method for Pascha while adopting the Gregorian Calendar date for fixed feasts.
 Those who refused to adopt this change are known as Old Calendarists (palaioimerologites in Greek) and still follow the old Julian Calendar.
 They themselves have suffered several schisms, and not all Old Calendarists comprise one church.
 They refer to themselves as "Genuine Orthodox Christians".
-The largest group associating itself with Old Calendarists is the Synod of Archbishop Chrysostomos II Kioussis.
+The largest group associating itself with Old Calendarists is the Synod of deceased Archbishop Chrysostomos II Kioussis (Kallinikos Sarantopoulos as of today).
 This Synod obtained government recognition as a valid Orthodox church, although it is not in communion with the Church of Greece nor with the other Eastern Orthodox churches.